Documentation

 Pro Tip

-For most applications, specifying a height is recommended.
-This ensures consistent layout, enables virtualization for large datasets, and keeps the header visible while scrolling through data.
+For most applications, specifying either height or maxHeight is recommended.
+Use height for consistent sizing or maxHeight for adaptive behavior.
+Both enable virtualization for large datasets and keep the header visible while scrolling through data.